 - To qualify for a second bachelor’s degree, a student must complete all the degree requirements as stated in the catalog for that degree and must complete no fewer than 30 semester hours beyond those of the bachelor’s degree program requiring the greater number of hours.
 The additional hours must be taken in residence at UT Arlington.

-The Office of Admissions, Records, and Registration conducts automated degree audits for each undergraduate candidate for graduation to ensure that no less than 25 percent of degree requirements were completed in residence at UT Arlington.
+The Office of of the Registrar conducts automated degree audits for each undergraduate candidate for graduation to ensure that no less than 25 percent of degree requirements were completed in residence at UT Arlington.

 UT Arlington’s credit-earned-in-residence regulations allow colleges and departments to impose additional residence requirements, but no college or department can override the minimum residency requirement .